These guidelines have been prepared collaboratively by:

 2. Orientation of Physical Therapy Students for Placements in WCB / SGI Secondary and Tertiary Treatment Centres:

-- The School of Physical Therapy will offer special orientation sessions for all physical therapy students entering clinical placements in WCB / SGI Secondary & Tertiary Treatment settings, prior to the clinical experience.
+- The School of Rehabilitation Science will offer special orientation sessions for all physical therapy students entering clinical placements in WCB / SGI Secondary & Tertiary Treatment settings, prior to the clinical experience.
 Students will participate in a mandatory orientation session to prepare them for this unique clinical setting, covering topics such as:

 - Education regarding the nature of the patient population and its complex presentation